Where Memory, Art , & Legacy Come Together

 This community-led project will restore lost cemetery records, preserve oral history, uplift youth artists, and provide a peaceful garden and storytelling space for generations to come.

-Location: In back of Historic Richland Cemetery.
+Location: At the gate of the Historic Richland Cemetery.

 BOT’s Place is a vision for a sacred space dedicated to reflection, remembrance, and legacy building in honor of Ms. Mildred Louise Johnson Leatherwood Wolfe (1925–2024).